Meloxicam withdrawal isn’t as challenging as opioid or alcohol withdrawal are. Find out what the anti-inflammatory’s detox process is like.

 Meloxicam is a prescription non-steroidal anti-inflammatory drug (NSAID), otherwise known as an anti-inflammatory medication.
-Although it is not a narcotic medication and does not provide people a high, it is occasionally abused by people seeking to fuel their substance use disorder.
-However, for those who are taking meloxicam, there information about the medication and its effects that are important to know prior to stopping the medication.
+Although it is not a narcotic medication, and people generally do not get high off meloxicam, it is occasionally abused by people seeking to fuel their substance use disorder.
+However, for those taking meloxicam, there is information about the medication and its effects that are important to know prior to stopping the medication.

 Withdrawal from meloxicam is generally not difficult, and the drug may be safely stopped without any tapering.
-However, there may be some symptoms that are unmasked by stopping the drug, and it may be wise for people to take precautions to avoid any discomfort.
-An awareness of meloxicam helps people anticipate any potential problems, but it is always wise to discuss medications with a healthcare provider when considering discontinuing any drug.
+However, if you take the drug for pain, some pain symptoms may be unmasked by stopping the drug, and it may be wise for people to take precautions to avoid any discomfort.
+An awareness of meloxicam helps people anticipate any potential problems, but it is always important to discuss medications with a healthcare provider when considering discontinuing any drug.

 Meloxicam Withdrawal Symptoms

-There are no withdrawal symptoms from meloxicam, as there is from alcohol, opioids or stimulants.
-This characteristic is because meloxicam is not psychoactive, meaning that it does not readily cross the blood-brain barrier and affect the brain’s chemistry.
+There are no withdrawal symptoms from meloxicam as there are from alcohol, opioids or stimulants.
+This characteristic is because meloxicam is not psychoactive, meaning that it does not readily cross the blood–brain barrier and affect the brain’s chemistry.

-Although meloxicam does not cause a withdrawal syndrome, because meloxicam is used for the treatment of pain and inflammation anyone who suddenly stops taking the medication may experience the return of their pain or inflammation.
-This return would include the symptoms of inflammation such as stiffness, swelling, redness, and heat.
-Stopping meloxicam does not require tapering, although the dose may be gradually lowered prior in people who do not require the urgent cessation of the drug.
+Although meloxicam does not cause a withdrawal syndrome, since it is used to treat pain and inflammation, anyone who suddenly stops taking the medication may experience the return of their pain or inflammation.
+This return would include the symptoms of inflammation such as stiffness, swelling, redness and heat.
+Stopping meloxicam does not require tapering or a weaning-off period, although the dose may be gradually lowered for people who do not require the urgent cessation of the drug.

-The elimination half-life — the length of time it takes the body to metabolize and get rid of half of the drug in your system — of meloxicam is 15-20 hours.
+The elimination half-life — the length of time it takes the body to metabolize and get rid of half of the drug in your system — of meloxicam is 15 to 24 hours.
 There is no known “rebound” worsening of symptoms after stopping meloxicam, so the only effect of stopping meloxicam will be the unmasking of symptoms that were suppressed by the drug.
-The return of any symptoms will last as long as the condition causing them is active, and does not depend on the medication itself.
+The return of any symptoms will last as long as the condition causing them is active and does not depend on the medication itself.
 As mentioned, meloxicam has no withdrawal symptoms.

 Meloxicam Withdrawal Medications

-There are no specific safety concerns about withdrawing from meloxicam, such as there are with alcohol withdrawal, so there is no direct requirement to use any withdrawal medication.
+There are no specific safety concerns about withdrawing from meloxicam, such as with alcohol withdrawal, so there is no direct requirement to use any withdrawal medication.
 However, to prevent the return of the pain or inflammation that the meloxicam was suppressing, a health care provider may want to prescribe another treatment to help with the symptoms.
-Other treatment could be other inflammation-suppressing medications (such as prednisone, other NSAIDs, or anti-rheumatics), pain medication (such as other NSAIDs, or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).
+Other treatments could be other inflammation-suppressing medications (such as prednisone, other NSAIDs or anti-rheumatics), pain medication (such as other NSAIDs or acetaminophen) or physical anti-inflammatory and pain treatments (such as physical therapy, acupuncture, ice, elevation, compression and rest).